GeorgeVelikov/RLereWolf/README.md

 ### Werewolf

 Holds the game, game logic and currently holds the agent players and is referenced by the **Server** project.

-## Other

- My undergerduate thesis, more info coming soon™